What Does A Business Do?

 Tip #1: What's your idea?

 A business almost always begins with an idea or a story.
-Perhaps you've invented a physical tool like Dawn and Wayne Nix, or maybe you'd like to start a home health agency targeting homebound seniors whose adult children would like a private duty nurse like you to manage their care.
+Perhaps you've invented a physical product like Brian Mohika, or maybe you'd like to start a home health agency targeting homebound seniors whose adult children would like a private duty nurse like you to manage their care.
 And maybe you have a gripping story that explains your motivations for starting this new venture -- those stories can communicate so much about your passion for your project.

 - Identify your idea